 CURE is an intense 8-week summer research program primarily aimed at mathematics majors.
-Each summer, the program involves about 4 undergraduate students, one faculty research advisor (Prof. Kemp in 2017) and one graduate student research mentor (Eric Lybrand in 2017).
+The program involves 4-5 undergraduate students, a faculty research advisor (Dr. Ian Charlesworth in 2018), one graduate student research mentor, along with the program advisor Prof. Todd Kemp.
 The goals of the program are to:

 Participants are paid a stipend of $4,000 USD, in two monthly installments.
 They are expected to be working (together as a group)

 with their mentors on weekdays during the program.

 The topic of this year's CURE project is bi-free probability theory.
 Free probability is a large research area